GOVERNMENT FUNDING

 Canadian-founded retail giant Faire, with Canadian headquarters in Kitchener-Waterloo, named Thuan Pham as its new chief technology officer.
 A prominent engineering executive known for his leadership as CTO at both Uber and Coupang, Thuan will lead the engineering, data, and IT teams, and shape the company’s technical strategy.
 Prior to joining Faire, he spent 30 years building and directing teams at some of the most transformational companies in tech.
 Pham replaces Marcelo Cortes, co-founder and now-former CTO, who has moved to the new role of chief architect.
 Faire

 Mississauga-based financial services company goeasy Ltd. announced that Jason Mullins will transition out of his role as president and CEO at year-end, and will remain as a director on the board.
-Mullins, who decided to step down, has been the company for 14 years, including nearly six years as president and CEO.
+Mullins, who decided to step down, has been with the company for 14 years, including nearly six years as president and CEO.
 Alongside the board, he will participate in the selection of a successor and will collaborate with the new leader during a transition period. goeasy Ltd.

 Montreal-based 123Loadboard, a freight-matching platform, announced the appointment of Eric Dowdell as its new CEO, effective immediately.
 He takes over from co-founder Greg Adourian, who has stepped down from his role as CEO.
 Dowdell brings a wealth of experience in the transportation and technology sectors.
 Most recently, he served as president of Comdata, a market leader in fuel cards, payment solutions, and POS technology for the trucking industry.
 123Loadboard

-Vancouver-based AgriFORCE Growing Systems, an intellectual property-focused agtech company, appointed seasoned turnaround advisor and corporate attorney Jolie Khan as new CEO.
+Vancouver-based AgriFORCE Growing Systems, an intellectual property-focused ag-tech company, appointed seasoned turnaround advisor and corporate attorney Jolie Khan as new CEO.
 Kahn has an extensive background in corporate finance, management and corporate and securities law, most recently with Marathon Digital Holdings, Inc. where she served as general counsel from 2019 to 2023.
 She represents both public and private companies, hedge funds, and other institutional investors in their role as investors in public companies.
 AgriFORCE Growing Systems

-Toronto-based health tech company Lifeist Wellness Inc.’s appointed Andrea Judge as vice-president operations of Lifeist and CEO of Mikra Cellular Sciences, one of its portfolio companies, effective immediately.
+Toronto-based health tech company Lifeist Wellness Inc.’s appointed Andrea Judge as vice-president operations of Lifeist and CEO of Mikra Cellular Sciences, one of Lifeist's portfolio companies, effective immediately.
 Judge brings a wealth of experience in sales, marketing and executive management to Mikra.
 She started her professional career in marketing at Red Bull and advanced through a series of increasingly senior positions in the medical aesthetics industry.
 Mikra is a biosciences and consumer wellness company developing and selling products for cellular health.
 Lifeist Wellness Inc.

 U.K. Prime Minister Keir Starmer named Peter Kyle as secretary of state for science, innovation and technology.
 Canada and the U.K. are already collaborating on quantum research and innovation, and have previously committed to closer cooperation on artificial intelligence.
-Kyle will lead those files, and also help implement Labour pledges to implement 10-year budgets for key R&D institutions, support diverse business models to bring innovation and new products to the market, and double onshore wind energy, triple solar power and quadruple offshore wind energy by 2030.
+Kyle will lead those files, and also help advance Labour pledges to implement 10-year budgets for key R&D institutions, support diverse business models to bring innovation and new products to the market, and double onshore wind energy, triple solar power and quadruple offshore wind energy by 2030.
 The Labour government also has pledged to ensure the long-term security of its nuclear power sector, including with new nuclear power stations and small modular reactors, and remove planning barriers for new datacentres.
 Govt. of the U.K.

-Assiniboine College received a $500,000 donation from the Anthony Matlashewski Charitable Foundation to support the college’s new Mechatronics Engineering Technology (Robotics and Automation) program.
+Assiniboine College received a $500,000-donation from the Anthony Matlashewski Charitable Foundation to support the college’s new Mechatronics Engineering Technology (Robotics and Automation) program.
 This donation will contribute toward the purchase of teaching robots and equipment for the program.
 Assiniboine plans to attract students interested in careers in agricultural automation, robotics, precision agriculture and ag-tech development.
 Assiniboine said the three-year Mechatronics interdisciplinary diploma program, which combines mechanical engineering technologies and electronics, will launch in September 2025 in the college’s Russ Edwards School of Agriculture & Environment.
 Assiniboine College

 Vancouver Community College (VCC) announced a new cybersecurity post-degree diploma program that will equip learners to defend digital assets.
 Students will develop their knowledge of and skills in cybersecurity fundamentals, privacy and security frameworks, risk communication, enterprise IT operations, evolving compliance standards, business communication and project management.
 Students can also participate in experiential learning through activities such as hands-on labs, analyses of cybersecurity breaches and a capstone project.
 VCC said program graduates will be prepared for careers such as cybersecurity analysts, security auditors, risk analysts, cybersecurity controls assessor, business information security officers, and policy/compliance analysts.
 The program will start in Fall 2024.
 VCC